Digital Millennium Copyright Act

 - Somebody emails copyrighted material to you and, in turn, you forward it to one or more friends.

-- You make an MP3 copy of a song from a CD that you bought (purchasers are expressly permitted to do so) but subsequently make the MP3 file(s) available on the Internet using a file-sharing network.
+- You make an audio file (such as MP3) copy of a song that you bought (purchasers are expressly permitted to do so) but subsequently make the audio file(s) available on the Internet using a file-sharing network.

 - You join a file-sharing network and download unauthorized copies of copyrighted material you want from the computers of other network members.